Each round of Tarot involves two stages: bidding and playing.

-For Small and Guard, the Dog/Kitty is revealed and the Taker integrates it in his/her hand then discards an equal number of cards.
+For Small and Guard, the Dog/Kitty is revealed and the Taker integrates it in their hand then discards an equal number of cards.
 The discarded cards go to the Taker's score pile.
 For Guard Without, the Dog remains hidden and the cards go into the Taker's score pile.
 For Guard Against, the Dog remains hidden and the cards go into the score pile of the Taker's opponents.

 Most variants forbid the Taker from putting any kings, trumps, or bout in the Dog/Kitty, though some variants allow those cards to placed if the Taker announces it.

 In the five-player version, after the Taker has been determined, but before the Dog is revealed, the Taker calls out a suit.
 The person who has the king of that suit is the Taker's secret partner, making the round 2 versus 3.
 The partner's identity is not revealed until the called king is played, allowing the partner to help the Taker in secret.
 If the king of that suit is in the Dog or in the Taker's own hand, the Taker has no partner and the round is 1 versus 4.
 In the rare case that the Taker has all four kings in hand, then when calling a suit, they show the 4 kings.
 In this case, the player with the queen (D) in that suit becomes the secret partner.

 • One must follow suit

 • One must play a trump if one cannot follow suit

 • If one must play a trump, one must play a higher trump than any trump already played on the trick

 • One must play a lower trump if unable to play a higher

 • If one cannot follow suit nor play a trump, one can play any card

 • The Fool can be played on any trick and the person who played the Fool keeps it, regardless of who won the trick.
 However if the Fool is played on the last trick, then the Fool switches sides (exception: Chelem/Slam).